QAEZZ/garbageLogger/README.md

 ## Description
 I fr have no idea wtf im doing.

-This project is a shit C# logger that supports five different logging levels: INFO, TASK, WARN, ERROR, and SUCCESS.
+This project is a shit C# logger that supports five different logging levels: `INFO`, `TASK`, `WARN`, `ERROR`, and `SUCCESS`.
 The logger writes messages to the console and to a file specified by the user.

 Made by [Yendy](https://github.com/YendisFish) and I for our [DAWN](https://github.com/The-Holy-Church-of-Terry-Davis/DAWN) project.